- 1 Adaptive Reach

-Weapons with the Stout quality grant a +2 weapon bonus to the wielder's Maneuver Defense when resisting Sunder attempts.
+Weapons with the Stout quality grant a +2 enhancement bonus to the wielder's Maneuver Defense when resisting Sunder attempts.

 Applied to ranged or thrown weapons, this quality means that STR modifiers are used instead of DEX modifiers, both for to-hit and damage purposes.

-When you use a sunder weapon, you get a +2 weapon bonus on Maneuver Offense checks when attempting the Sunder combat maneuver.
-In addition, if your sunder combat maneuver is successful, add your weapon's enhancement bonus + 2 to the damage inflicted by the combat maneuver.
+When you use a sunder weapon, you get a +2 enhancement bonus on Maneuver Offense checks when attempting the Sunder combat maneuver.
+In addition, if your sunder combat maneuver is successful, add your weapon's enhancement bonus +2 to the damage inflicted by the combat maneuver.
 Sunder weapons can be used to make sunder attempts against unattended objects, structures and fortifications, including those made from metal or stone.

 Note: Weapons made from special materials often have bonuses or penalties to Sunder checks.
 These material bonuses and penalties stack with the Maneuver Offense bonus granted by a sunder weapon.